aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/StartBattle phases/Post haltbattleload.md

 - We exit the `pause` entered earlier
 - If there's more than one `playerdata` element, then as long as the first `partypointer` doesn't match the first instance.`partyorder` (meaning the `battle` doesn't point to the leading party member), a [SwitchParty](../Battle%20flow/Action%20coroutines/SwitchParty.md) action coroutine is started with fast (which ends up calling MainManager.SwitchParty immediately) followed by a frame yield until they both match NOTE: it does mean the coroutine calls can be spammed, but in theory, the while condition gets updated information everytime since the StartCoroutine call immediately causes the party to be updated.
 For more information on why this is done, check [battle party addressing](../playerdata%20addressing.md#methods-of-addressing-durring-battle).
 - If calledfrom exists with a `dizzytime` above 0.0:
     - The `playerdata` with a `trueid` (which is the [animid](../../Enums%20and%20IDs/AnimIDs.md)) that matches the first `partypointer` is found and its `cantmove` is set to -1 and `receivedrelay` of the corresponding `playerdata` index is set to true.
-This essentially gives an additional turn to the lead party member and also allows their `tiredpart` to be enabled by [UpdateAnim](../Visual%20rendering/UpdateAnim.md).
-TODO: seems to neglect more turn next turn and strong start...
+This essentially gives an additional turn to the lead party member and also allows their `tiredpart` to be enabled by [UpdateAnim](../Visual%20rendering/UpdateAnim.md)
     - calledfrom.`dizzytime` is set to 0.0
 - If the `StrongStart` [medal](../../Enums%20and%20IDs/Medal.md) is equipped on a party member, the corresponding `playerdata` gets its `cantmove` decremented which gives it an additional turn
 - UpdateConditionIcons is called which calls UpdateConditionBubbles on all battleentity (all `playerdata` with right to false and all `enemydata` with `hp` above 0 with right to true)